liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/10-invoking-liferay-services-in-your-ios-app.markdown

 # Invoking Liferay Services in Your iOS App [](id=invoking-liferay-services-in-your-ios-app)

-If you have data or functionality in your portal that you want to use in your iOS app, you need to invoke Liferay services using Liferay's iOS SDK.
-Invoking Liferay services in your iOS app requires the following steps:
+Once the appropriate Mobile SDKs are set up in your iOS project, you can access and invoke Liferay services in your app.
+The basic steps for doing this are listed here:

-1. Creating a session.
+1. Create a session.
-2. Importing the service.
+2. Import the Liferay services you need to call.
-3. Calling the service.
+3. Create a service object and call the service methods.

 This tutorial takes you through these steps.
 Also, since some Liferay service calls require special considerations, you're shown how to handle them.
 Note that the code snippets in this tutorial are written in *Objective-C*.
 Now go ahead and get started learning how to invoke Liferay services in your iOS app!

-## Step 1: Creating a Session [](id=step-1-create-a-session)
+## Step 1: Create a Session [](id=step-1-create-a-session)

-The session is a conversion state between the client and server, that consists of multiple requests and responses between the two.
+A session is a conversion state between the client and server, consisting of multiple requests and responses between the two.
 You need a session to pass requests between your app and the Mobile SDK.
-Here, you create a session with user credentials of the Liferay instance you are connecting to.
+In most cases, sessions need to be created with user authentication.
+The imports and code required to create a session are shown here:

     #import "LRBasicAuthentication.h"
     #import "LRSession.h"